ghowland/LawOfInformationLocality/README.md

 - Example: Adding a Feature To A Set of Existing Source Code

-- Example: Continuing To Speak, Once In The Middile of a Sentence
+- Example: Continuing To Type, Once In The Middle of a Sentence

 - Example: Making a Decision For What Software To Use On A Project